- About Us

 - New York

 Talia received her law degree in 2015 from the University of California, Berkeley, School of Law, where she served as Senior Book Reviews and Essays Editor of the California Law Review and worked at Human Rights Watch in its Terrorism/Counterterrorism Department.
-Talia also received a masters degree with honors from the University of Chicago’s Committee on International Relations.
+Talia also holds a masters degree with honors from the University of Chicago’s Committee on International Relations.